 Jean Tinguely: celebrated abroad, long underappreciated back home

 Swiss mechanical artist Jean Tinguely continues to captivate people around the world with his unusual, playful kinetic works of art.
-Yet in his native Fribourg, recognition came late.
+Yet in his native Fribourg recognition came late.

 Wheels spinning, hinges creaking, hoses spraying water wildly – Jean Tinguely’s sculptural machines still fascinate people of all ages, more than 30 years after the Fribourg-born artist’s death on August 30, 1991 at the age of 66.